openwdl/wdl/versions/development/SPEC.md

 =======
 ### Optional literals

-Any non-optional value can be  turned into an optional value by assigning it to an optional variable:
+Any non-optional value can be stored into an optional variable by assigning it to an optional variable.
+This does not change the value, but it changes the type of the value:

 ```WDL
 Int? maybe_five = 5